University of Houston vs Indiana University-Bloomington

 The Financial Comparison

-Ten years after enrollment, Indiana University-Bloomington graduates earn a median of $63,742 compared to $62,377 at University of Houston.
-The payback period is 7.2 years at University of Houston versus 7.1 years at Indiana University-Bloomington.
+Then look at what that buys.
+Ten years after enrollment, Indiana University-Bloomington graduates earn a median $63,742 against $62,377 at University of Houston.
+The cost earns itself back in 7.2 years at University of Houston and 7.1 years at Indiana University-Bloomington.

-Graduates leave University of Houston with a median $18,194 in debt versus $19,509 at Indiana University-Bloomington.
-The debt-to-earnings ratios are 0.39 and 0.44 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Houston owing a median $18,194 versus $19,509 at Indiana University-Bloomington.
+Their debt-to-earnings ratios are 0.39 and 0.44 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers